 Extended Care Options

-Sometimes additional care is needed after a 90 day program, or you may want to enter into a more structured home environment while you stabilize your long-term sobriety.
+Sometimes, additional care is needed after a 90-day program.
+In other cases, you may simply want to enter a more structured home environment while working toward long-term sobriety.
 In these instances, there are additional programs available in which you can immerse yourself in a sober living environment.

-Getting Help For Your Addiction
+Getting Help For Addiction